JamesCJ60/ADLX-SDK-Wrapper/README.md

   [DllImport(CppFunctionsDLL2, CallingConvention = CallingConvention.Cdecl)] public static extern int GetFactoryStatus(int GPU);

+  //int GPU is just the index of the GPU, default should be 0 unless you are running an egpu and want to set that, in which case it would be 1
   [DllImport(CppFunctionsDLL3, CallingConvention = CallingConvention.Cdecl)] public static extern bool SetFPSLimit(int GPU, bool isEnabled, int FPS);
   [DllImport(CppFunctionsDLL3, CallingConvention = CallingConvention.Cdecl)] public static extern bool IsFPSLimitEnabled(int GPU);
   [DllImport(CppFunctionsDLL3, CallingConvention = CallingConvention.Cdecl)] public static extern bool HasFPSLimitSupport(int GPU);